Geography and ecology of the Everglades: Pine rockland

 Wildlife in pine rockland communities is diverse.
 In some forests, 15 species of birds can be found.
 Common among them are the pine warbler (Dendroica pinus), the red-bellied woodpecker (Melanerpes carolinus), and the eastern meadowlark (Sturnella magna).
 More than 20 species of reptiles and amphibians have been noted, such as the green anole (Anolis carolinensis), southern leopard frog (Rana sphenocephala), and southern black racer (Coluber constrictor priapus).
 Mammals such as the critically endangered Florida panther (Puma concolor coryi), Florida black bear (Ursus americanus floridanus), and several types of bats also live in the pine rocklands.

 Before urban development of the South Florida region, pine rocklands covered around 161660 acre in Miami-Dade County.
 Pine forests were extensively cleared by urban developers and the lumber industry in the 1930s and 1940s.
 Within Everglades National Park, 19840 acre of pine rockland communities are protected, but outside the park, 1780 acre of pine forests remain as of 1990, averaging 12.1 acre in size.
-Dade County pine has a remarkable longevity and has proven to be termite-resistant, though dense enough to make driving nails difficult.
+Dade County pine has a remarkable longevity and has proven to be termite-resistant, although dense enough to make driving nails difficult.
 In 1984 they were protected by a county ordinance, after many pine areas had been depleted.
 A misunderstanding of fire's role also played a part in the disappearance of pine forests, as natural fires were put out and pine rocklands transitioned into hardwood hammocks.
-Today prescribed fires occur in Everglades National Park in pine rocklands every three to seven years.
+Today prescribed fires are set in Everglades National Park in pine rocklands every three to seven years.